 Other drivers of food insecurity include poor agriculture techniques, depleted soil fertility, crop pests, land access issues, lack of access to food, volatile food prices, but also governance, social and economic factors such as poverty, HIV/AIDS and demographic pressure.
 While cereal crop conditions have been favourable in most parts of the region, several areas have been affected by dry spells that reduced yields.

 The number of food insecure people remains high at over 8.4 million, including 2.4 million in Malawi, 1.2 million in Madagascar, 0.8 million in Mozambique and 3.9 million in Zimbabwe.
 Madagascar in particular is expected to require external food assistance until March 2019.

-Since 2012, the European Commission has supported the Southern Africa and Indian Ocean region with close to €125 million in humanitarian aid, relief assistance, and disaster preparedness funding.
-EU assistance has contributed to building resilience among vulnerable communities and improving their capacity to deal with recurring drought and other natural disasters.
+Since 2016, the European Union has supported the Southern Africa and Indian Ocean region with close to €81 million in humanitarian aid, relief and disaster preparedness funding.
+EU assistance has contributed to building resilience among vulnerable communities and strengthened the capacity of disaster management authorities, improving their capacity to deal with recurrent natural disasters.

 The European Union monitors the humanitarian situation in the region and responds to urgent needs.
 It supports a variety of UN agencies, the Red Cross movement and non-governmental organisations.
 Currently, the EU supports disaster preparedness activities aimed at improving preparedness and response capacities of local civil protection actors and communities at risk of disasters such as flooding, cyclones, and droughts.

 Populations and institutions are informed, educated and, equipped to plan and prepare for disasters.
 Some of the EU-funded projects use technology and innovative approaches – for example, the use of drones and bulk mobile text messaging - to help communities quickly respond and avoid loss of life and property.
 Preparedness can greatly reduce the impact of natural disasters.